Get Free Solar Panel Quotes

 Green levies are a tax measure imposed by the government on sources of pollution, which in the UK can be found on the energy bill for households.
-It amounts to 8% of a household’s bill and raises funds for the government to support energy-efficiency schemes in the UK.
+They amount to about 13% of a household’s bill and raises funds for the government to support energy-efficiency schemes in the UK.

-But is it a good idea, or should it be scrapped?
+But are a good idea or should they be scrapped?

 We’ll dive deep into this, exploring everything you need to know about the climate-change tax and its future.